mcekwonu/ExtensysPlots/README.md

         "font.serif": ["Times"],  # specify font here
         "font.size":11})          # specify font size here
         ```
+3. Installing OriginproPlot within Google Colab, IPython, Jupyter Notebooks, etc.:

+    * After installing OriginproPlot within one of these environments, you may need to reload the Matplotlib style library.
+For example:
+    ```python
+    !pip install SciencePlots
+    import matplotlib.pyplot as plt
+    plt.style.reload_library()
+    plt.style.use('science')
+    ```

 ## OriginproPlot in Academic Papers
 The following papers use OriginproPlot:

 ```paper under review ```

 If you use ```OriginproPlot``` in your paper/thesis, feel free to add it to the list!